Camp Ashland: 2/209th RTI

 2nd Battalion's mission is to conduct the Officer Candidate School (OCS) and Warrant officer (United States) Candidate School (WOCS).
 The course teaches a variety of leadership skills and small-unit tactics.
 Traditional training takes place on the weekend for 16–18 months, plus two two-week periods.
 Accelerated training is an 8-week course.
 Students are referred to as "Candidates" during their training, and must successfully complete a rigorous training regimen to test them both physically and mentally, in order to receive a formal commission.
 OCS and WOCS graduates go on to become leaders as officers in the United States military.

 3/209th RTI

-3rd Battalion's mission is the operation of the Medium Transportation Military Occupational Specialty (88M United States military occupation code (MOS)) course as set forth by the U.S. Army Transportation Corps at Fort Lee, Virginia.
+3rd Battalion's mission is the operation of the Medium Transportation Military Occupational Specialty (88M United States military occupation code (MOS)) course as set forth by the U.S. Army Transportation Corps at Fort Gregg-Adams, Virginia.
 This course is provided to members of the Army National Guard and Army Reserve who are reclassifying to the 88M MOS.
 The 88M course consists of two phases, each two weeks in length, and generally taught consecutively for 28 days.
 During Phase I, students are taught to operate of M1083 Family of Medium Tactical Vehicles (FMTV) five-ton trucks, and M915 tractor trucks with M872 trailers.
 During Phase II, the students are taught to operate the M1120 HEMTT Load Handling System (LHS) trucks, along with the M1076 PLS trailer.
 The 88M MOS course has been taught at Camp Ashland since 2008.